hwnest25/AcadeMe/README.md

-# ACADEME 🎓
+# AcadeMe 🎓

-> Discover your study persona and unlock your learning potential.
+Discover your study persona and unlock your learning potential.

-ACADEME is an interactive web application that helps students understand their learning habits through a short diagnostic quiz.
+**AcadeMe** is an interactive web application that helps students understand their learning habits through a short diagnostic quiz.
 Based on your answers, you are assigned one of five unique study personas, each with personalized strengths, challenges, and actionable tips to help you study smarter.

 ---